 Sometimes it feels like there is no deep understanding of sexual market value and dynamics.

-He says how he slept with a black woman in Africa -but it’s quite easy for white men to sleep with black women in Africa, let alone for an attractive and confident one like Fynn.
-Doesn’t even count as a seduction to me-.
+But it’s quite easy for white men to sleep with black women in Africa, let alone for an attractive and confident one.

-Greene: and the math was quite insane, at some point he must have seduced everyone woman haver other day, something like that.
+Greene: And the math was quite insane, at some point he must have seduced a woman every other day, something like that.
 What was his secret?
 What made him so insanely successful?

 The guy was a rich, attractive, famous actor.